-- I. Must Plaintiffs' Petition be dismissed as to Defendants the Commonwealth of Pennsylvania, the Office of Attorney General, and General Henry, as it is barred by the Eleventh Amendment? - II.
+- I. Must Plaintiffs' Amended Petition be dismissed as to General Henry, as it is barred by the Eleventh Amendment? - II.
 Must Plaintiffs' Petition be dismissed as Plaintiffs lack standing to bring this action under Article III of the United States Constitution? - III.
 Must Plaintiffs' Petition be dismissed as they have not plausibly pleaded facts entitling them to a writ of mandamus?